anjalim00/CCl_project/README.md

 4]	Connecting to DynamoDB.
 (This step can be performed independently, before creating EC2 instance.)

     a.
 Install AWS CLI on your system.
 To check its installation, open command prompt and type aws.
-If you get a message abut aws help and its usage then CLI is installed correctly.
+If you get a message about aws help and its usage then CLI is installed correctly.

     b.
 Run the command: aws configure

     c.
 Now for AWS Access Key ID, enter the Access Key ID mentioned in the .csv file we downloaded while creating a user in IAM.
 Also enter the Secret Access Key next and enter the region in which you have created your instance, example: us-west-1 OR us-east-1, etc.

     d.
-Click enter key when asked for Default output format or you can type json.
+Click enter key when asked for Default output format or you can type JSON.

     e.
 Now you have configured the AWS connection required to connect to DynamoDB.